dishan3x/Lbp_Object_identification/README.md

  - rotation was needed to identify the differences because the
  - since  Kullback Leibler divergence is not a high end distant classifier it has the ability to produce false output. inorder get a proper classification it better use a classifier such as support vector machines, k-means and etc.
-   Moreover in modern day deep nural networks has the ability to identify the reagion
+   Moreover in modern day deep nural networks has the ability to identify object much accurately.

 # Conclusion